dsofe/lit_notes/repo/review-employer-firms-2023.md

     - American Indian or Alaskan Native-owned, 56%
   - Gender
     - Women-owned, 74%
     - Men-owned, 64%

-// FINANCING APPLICATIONS
+    - *Equally-owned, data not available*

 &rarr; **Black-owned and women-owned firms were the most likely to rely on funds from the owner's/owners' personal savings, friends, or family in the past 5 years.**

 &rarr; *Pctg. of firms that were fully approved, 2022 (v.
 2019):*